 At the intake interview you will discuss all appropriate accommodations.
 All services that we offer are determined on a case by case basis matching the most appropriate accommodation with each students needs.
-Typical accommodations are a quite testing room, extended time on exams, alternative text formats for reading materials, and note takers.
+Typical accommodations are a quiet testing room, extended time on exams, alternative text formats for reading materials, and note takers.

 If you come to the campus for the first time and are having trouble finding where you need to go call the Campus Escort Service at (216) 687-2020.
-They can assist you in getting from points A to B or even from points A to ODS.

 You will need to apply for Financial Aid as soon as you plan on attending CSU.
-Our office is not able to assist in the financial aid application process except for ASL interpreters needed for a meeting or to offer adapted computers that the forms can be filled out on at the campus.
+Our office is not able to assist in the financial aid application process except for ASL interpreters needed for a meeting or to offer computers with assistive technology that the forms can be filled out on at the campus.
 You can apply for financial aid through FAFSA’s Website.
 CSU’s Financial Aid Department has a great website that describes how the FAFSA process works and their webpages have information about other financial assistance that you may be eligible for.